U.S. Defense Department shops around for Japanese commercial technologies | The Japan Times

 The following month, Pentagon officials held individual meetings with 18 companies.

-Lt.
-Col. Sean Bradley of the U.S. Defense Department, who attended the seminar, told Kyodo News that the purpose of the gathering was to “find, assess and field world-class technologies that enhance the capabilities of the U.S. military.”
+Pentagon official Lt.
+Col. Sean Bradley, who attended the seminar, said the the purpose of the gathering was to “find, assess and field world-class technologies that enhance the capabilities of the U.S. military.”